 Alternative Energy Corporation Beginnings

-As the organization was set up, the Commissioners would be its legal “owners,” but it would have a separate board of directors.
-Each electric utility in North Carolina (including North Carolina’s Electric Cooperatives and ElectriCities) would have one member on the board, and the governor would name eight public members to staggered three-year terms.
+As a result, the Utilities Commission founded the organization.
+It would have a board of directors and each electric utility in North Carolina (including North Carolina’s Electric Cooperatives and ElectriCities) would have one member on the board, and the governor would name eight public members to staggered three-year terms.

 “It has been my pleasure to work with Bob Koger over many years, beginning when he was a Utilities Commissioner, Chairman of the Commission and Executive Director of Advanced Energy.
 Advanced Energy’s success in large measure is attributable to Bob’s leadership and wisdom.
 Bob’s retirement will be the electric industry’s loss.” – Edward S. Finley, Jr., Chairman, North Carolina Utilities Commission